Humancyyborg/Solana_Raydium-Volume-Bot/README.md

 This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions simultaneously on the Raydium platform.
 It leverages Solana's blockchain technology to perform these operations efficiently.

 ## This product is trying to show the basic functions of volume bot, and not suitable for big live tokens.
 So, if you want better version, you can refer to version 2 in my github.
+**Support Cortex and Get Exclusive Access to DEX Bots!**

-We're building advanced DEX bots for the community to support our mission at Cortex in advancing stem cell therapies and seizure prediction technologies for epilepsy treatment.
-By participating in our presale, you'll gain early access to these bots and receive full setup support.
+We're building advanced DEX bots for the community to support our mission at CoreSwap in redefining  Decentralized  Exchange participating in our presale, you'll gain early access to these bots and receive full setup support.
 Join us in revolutionizing epilepsy treatment and be part of our journey!

-For more details, join our Discord at [Core Dex Community](https://discord.gg/AWDgU4WCwV)
+For more details, join our Discord at [Coreswap Community](https://discord.gg/AWDgU4WCwV)
 ## Features

 - **Automated SOL Distribution**: Distributes SOL to new wallets.